The

 statement of fees as an editable template for the information you are required to provide

-Queensland Curriculum and Assessment Authority portal to develop and upload a transition statement (with family permission) for each eligible child's family in November of the kindergarten year.
+- use the Queensland Curriculum and Assessment Authority online application to develop and upload a transition statement (with family permission) for each eligible child's family in November of the kindergarten year.
 Read more about

 kindergarten transition statements